 Like any sport there are rules and regulations.
-They are not there to scare you but rather to ensure there is an even playing field for everyone.
+These are not there to scare you but rather to ensure there is an even playing field for all involved.

-When you race at club level there are far less rules and the emphasis is on having a go and having lots of fun.
-Once you move into Tri NZ races which can also include National Champs, Age Group Selection Races and the Tri NZ .kiwi Triathlon Series you will encounter more rules and regulations.
-If you are interested in reading about these rules click here.
+At club level the emphasis is on giving it a go and having lots of fun.
+However, as you step up into Triathlon New Zealand (Tri NZ) races which can include national champs, age-group selection race and the Tri NZ .kiwi series you will encounter an increased level of rules and regulations.
+To read more about these rules click here.

-- Always attend the race briefing before an event to hear what is happening and what you need to know about the race.
+- Always attend the race briefing before an event to hear what is happening and what you need to know.

-- Always keep left when cycling and road rules apply at all times.
+- Always keep left when cycling and the road rules apply at all times.

 - Always be considerate of other athletes when competing.
-If someone is requiring help try to let a marshal ahead know.
+If someone is requiring help try to alert a marshal.